mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And it turns out that flat map is compositional, but in a seemingly different manner than map or zip.

-^ If we the only things we knew about `flatMap` came from the standard library, we would think it's signature is this.
+^ If the only things we knew about `flatMap` came from the standard library, we would think it's signature is this.

 ^ It says if we have a generic type, and a function that returns that generic type, we can ultimately derive another generic type.